Dogs can be affected by spinal conditions from the neck to the mid and lower sections of the spine.

 Hyperbaric oxygen is oxygen delivered under pressure.

 “Hyper” means increased, and “baric” relates to pressure.
-It is the pressure of the chamber that allows for the increased absorption of the oxygen provided ― more than 4 times the normal amount of oxygen your pet breathes.
+The pressure of the chamber allows for the increased absorption of the oxygen provided ― more than four times the normal amount of oxygen your pet breathes.

-When your dog is in the chamber, the increased pressure causes the blood plasma and other liquids of the body to absorb much larger quantities of oxygen, greatly increasing oxygen uptake by the cells, tissues, glands, organs, brain and all fluids of the body.
+When your dog is in the chamber, the increased pressure causes the blood plasma and other liquids of the body to absorb much larger quantities of oxygen, significantly increasing oxygen uptake by the cells, tissues, glands, organs, brain, and all fluids of the body.